-- SSTA will notify the shortlisted teams via email by 17 January 2019 (TBC).
-If the winner(s) cannot be contacted by SSTA, or does not respond within one calendar days from the time SSTA sends its notification, SSTA may decide to award the prize for the challenge to the other participant(s).
+- SSTA will notify the shortlisted teams via email by 20 January 2019.
+If the teams cannot be contacted by SSTA, or does not respond within one calendar days from the time SSTA sends its notification, SSTA may decide to award the prize for the challenge to the other participant(s).

 - The HADR CHALLENGE has a strict policy regarding plagiarism.
 Plagiarism includes using text, information or ideas from other works with proper citation.
 Any cases of alleged plagiarism will be promptly investigated.
 It is the responsibility of the participants to ensure that all his sources are properly cited using the correct format.

 - For further information, please contact us through email at email@example.com or firstname.lastname@example.org.

 |18 Dec, Mon, 4PM (GMT +8)||Webinar Briefing|